johiruddinsultan/electrumX/docs/features.rst

 Features
 ========

-- Efficient, lightweight reimplementation of quantum-server
+- Efficient, lightweight reimplementation of electrum-server
 - Fast synchronization of bitcoin mainnet from Genesis.
 Recent hardware should synchronize in well under 24 hours.
 The fastest time to height 448k (mid January 2017) reported is under 4h 30m.
-On the same hardware JQuantum would take around 4 days and quantum-server probably around 1 month.
+On the same hardware JElectrum would take around 4 days and electrum-server probably around 1 month.
 - Various configurable means of controlling resource consumption and handling bad clients and denial of service attacks.
 These include maximum connection counts, subscription limits per-connection and